 Pricing and availability

 Of course, pricing and availability play an important factor in your decision.
-Being a new smartphone, it’s obvious the Note 7 will be priced higher than its predecessors.
-Thankfully, though, the Note 7 is compatible with all bands and carriers.
-The Galaxy Note 7 starts at $850 for the only 64GB variant, but keep the following in mind: Sprint only has the 32GB variant of the Note 5 on its website.
+Being a new smartphone, it’s obvious the Note 7 will be priced higher than its predecessors — though you can’t get it anymore because of its recall.
+At launch, the Galaxy Note 7 started at $850 for the only 64GB variant.
+Unfortunately, none of the phones are available through any of the major carriers right now.

 Winner: Samsung Galaxy Note 5

 Of the three devices, the Galaxy Note 7 is hands down the best device — but none of the three are available at any major carrier.
 We don’t recommend trying to find a Galaxy Note 7, and you really can’t go wrong with either of the other two devices.
 They feature almost identical specs, and the real deciding factor is whether or note you want the edge display or the larger display.

 - The Galaxy S9 Plus vs. Galaxy Note 8: Samsung’s heavyweights slug it out

 - Everything you need to know about the Samsung Galaxy Note 9

 - Note-worthy: The best Galaxy Note 8 cases to safeguard your Samsung phablet